Known For : Water Sports in Kovalam Lighthouse Beach Hawah Beach

 One of the most serene beaches of the Malabar Coast in Kerala, the Marari Beach is an idyllic destination for a laid-back and peaceful beach vacation when in Kerala, and one of the cleaner beaches of India.

-Located at the mouth of the Chaliyar River, 10 km from Kozhikode, Beypore Beach is famous for its Ship building yard more than 1500 years old.
+Beypore is one of the best beaches in Kerla in the northern part of the state.
+Located at the mouth of the Chaliyar River, 10 km from Kozhikode, Beypore Beach is famous for its Shipbuilding yard more than 1500 years old.
 During the trading days of Arabs and Chinese, and later the Europeans, this was one of the most important fishing harbours in Kerala and all of South India.

 Mainly known for its 35 m high lighthouse atop Kurumkal hillock, this beach offers are sandy walk and lip smacking sea food to its visitors.